-The Institute shall provide coverage for major medical expenses administered by the TPA for faculty, their spouses and dependent children.
+The Self-Insured Plan shall provide coverage for major medical expenses administered by Aetna for faculty, their spouses and dependent children.
 The major medical coverage shall include provisions for a maximum benefit of one million dollars (\$1,000,000) and a cash deductible of two hundred dollars (\$200) in any one year for an individual and five hundred (\$500) in any one year per family, and reimbursement for the first five thousand dollars (\$5,000) per individual in excess of the deductible amount of 80%, and for the remainder, 100%.
-Payment shall be at the 95th percentile of HIAA.
-This contract shall also provide for a maximum annual payment of seven hundred fifty dollars (\$750) per individual for out patient treatment by a licensed psychiatrist, psychologist and/or qualified social worker.
-The major medical coverage includes the Alta Rx prescription program; when an employee purchases a prescription drug from a participating pharmacy, the employee's co-payment will be two dollars (\$2) for generic drugs and seven dollars (\$7) for brand name drugs.
+Payment shall be at the 95th percentile of PHCS.
+The plan shall also include a prescription program; when an employee purchases a prescription drug from a participating pharmacy, the employee's co-payment will be two dollars (\$2) for generic drugs and seven dollars (\$7) for brand name drugs.
+In addition, the Institute shall reimburse the faculty member up to the sum of fifty dollars (\$50) over a one year period for either a complete pair of eyeglasses, prescription sunglasses, contact lenses and/or the replacement of a lens, a pair of lenses or a frame.

-The maximum benefit for a retired faculty member over age sixty-five (65) and his/her spouse over age sixty-five (65) shall be one hundred thousand dollars (\$100,000).
+The maximum major medical benefit for a retired faculty member over age sixty-five (65) and his/her spouse over age sixty-five (65) shall be one hundred thousand dollars (\$100,000).